GoogleCloudPlatform/community/tutorials/pci-tokenizer/index.md

 date_published: 2019-12-26
 ---

-# Overview
+## Overview

 This code provides a PCI-DSS-ready credit card tokenization service built for containers running on Google Cloud.
 This code is based on Google's
 [Tokenizing sensitive cardholder data for PCI DSS](https://cloud.google.com/solutions/tokenizing-sensitive-cardholder-data-for-pci-dss) whitepaper.
+It offers two methods of tokenizing: DLP and KMS.
+See the [Tokenization options](#tokenization-options) section below for more info.

 This code uses [Cloud DLP](https://cloud.google.com/dlp/) to [securely encrypt](https://cloud.google.com/dlp/docs/transformations-reference#crypto) and tokenize sensitive credit card data in a manner consistent with the PCI Data Security Standard (DSS).
 This code is applicable to SAQ A-EP and SAQ D type merchants of any compliance level.

 Warning: Confirm that your environment and installation are PCI-DSS-compliant before processing actual credit card data.
 Google cannot guarantee PCI DSS compliance of customer applications.

-For more information on PCI DSS compliance on Google CLoud, see [PCI Data Security Standard compliance](https://cloud.google.com/solutions/pci-dss-compliance-in-gcp).
+For more information on PCI DSS compliance on Google Cloud, see [PCI Data Security Standard compliance](https://cloud.google.com/solutions/pci-dss-compliance-in-gcp).

-# Security
+## Security

-By definition, this service handles raw credit card numbers.
+By definition, this service handles raw credit card numbers and other sensitive cardholder data.
 As a result, this code and anything able to directly call it are considered in-scope for PCI DSS.
 Appropriate security controls must be enacted to avoid compliance failures and breaches.

 ### Encryption